Lizbell420/Heeyyy/TO-DO.md

  - [ ] If no posts are ever hidden/tabbed from filters or being marked read, don't throttle the post loading, because it will never run forever
  - [ ] When navigating, all posts marked as read get shown before page transition - only when clicking an item in notifications?
  - [ ] Add a debugger/page inspector option to allow users to report HTML structure
- - [x] Can I force news feed containers to never hide and height:auto or will that break Facebook's feed hiding algorithm?
- - [x] Add padding to the browser/sfx version box in the Support Tab
  - [ ] Minify Zepto
  - [ ] Figure out why injecting X into the page context breaks buttons on the "settings" page
  - [ ] Move "anonymizer" config to the server as a JSON configuration